yjplapian/UnityQuestSystem/README.md

-# UnityQuestSystem
+# Unity Scriptable Quest System

+Introduction
-A Scriptable Object based quest system authored for designers.
+Scriptable Quest System is a scriptable object based questing system that is tailored for designers.